apakhbari/CheatSheets/Gradle/README.md

 - Gradl Project: highest-level construct representing the application you want to build, including the configuration of how to build it.
 So if you've got an application's source code sitting in a repository, an accompanying Gradle project also gets commited into the repository with all the information needed to build the application

 ## Components
-- Projects
+- Projects: highest level, a container for all gradle things
 - build scripts
-- tasks
+- tasks: Individual gradle tasks that can be done using command line
-- plugins
+- plugins: a series of defined tasks

 ## Maven VS Gradle
 - Gradle use a code-based approach for build script rather than maven's XML-based approach